zpainter/iassist/content/conferences/program-planning-manual.md

 [Forthcoming]

-### Pecha Kucha Coordinator Duties
+### Lightning Talks Coordinator Duties

-The Pecha Kucha Coordinator has the following duties:
+The Lightning Talks Coordinator has the following duties:

 - Decide which PK proposals to accept and reject.
 Criteria used are: appropriateness of the proposed content, fit with conference theme, and length of session (8 is the maximum number of PKs that a one hour session can handle).
 Most proposals are accepted, but should still be ranked since there are usually 1-2 submissions from other types that are given the option to switch to a PK.